-Graph (a.k.a social network) is an ordered (for directional graph) or unordered (for undirected graphs) pair of vertices and edges (a.k.a. nodes and links), where vertices can be represented as a circle, and edges as a line connecting circles.
-The most common graph examples are family trees, tournament brackets, organisational charts, IOT charts, or Facebook and Linkedin friends/colleague networks.
+Graph (a.k.a social network) is an ordered (for directional graph) or unordered (for undirected graphs) pair of vertices and edges (a.k.a. nodes and links), where vertices can be represented as a circle, and edges as a line connecting those circles.
+The most common graph examples are family trees, tournament brackets, organizational charts, IOT charts, or Facebook and LinkedIn friends/colleague networks.
 Most commonly, graphs are interpreted as an adjacency matrix.
 This means that relationships can be processed by any conventional programming language and stored in any database.

 Graph data structure represents each data point as an individual instance.
 In comparison to Entity Relation (ER), the data structure relationship between individual nodes can be unique.
 Graphs can be seen as a different paradigm to the traditional ER representation.
 Yet, it also comes with its own pros and cons.

-Analytical approaches to utilize graph structure
+Analytical approaches to utilize graph structures

 Edge and node, meta-path prediction

-Not only we are able to model instance-level relationships, and set corresponding vertices, but we are able to predict the probability of a link, node, or a pattern.
+Not only we are able to model instance-level relationships, and set corresponding vertices, but we are also able to predict the probability of a link, node, or a pattern.
 It gives us the possibility to build a recommender, find potential conflicts of interest, or future collaborators, for example.
 Similar to more traditional data structures, the same knowledge discovery methods can be applied to graph-like data structure.
 Having graph data can provide us with more features to train our models.
 It’s most likely that advanced knowledge discovery methods are already utilizing instance level relationships between data points.

-Graph Databases (gdb) are databases that are optimised for graph structure data storage and processing.
+Graph Databases (gdb) are databases that are optimized for graph structure data storage and processing.
 My experience and opinion mostly is biased by a particular database that I’ve been using – neo4j.
-Graph databases focuses on storing instantiated data structure in a more efficient structure.
+Graph databases focus on storing instantiated data structure in a more efficient structure.
 The main difference between graph and relational db’s is that ERDB is modelled by (ER diagram) where each entity is a table and complex relationships (n:m; m:n) are described in additional tables (transaction tables).
 This provides a very effective and efficient way to store large amounts of data, yet it’s more difficult to describe unique relationships.
 It builds on another obstruction layer on top of the data.
 The only reason why we still accept obstructions is that we’ve been using ER approach for multiple decades, and it has become the “normal” approach.

-Querying is yet another major difference which should be utilized if you’re working with graphs.
+Querying is yet another major difference which should be utilized if you’re working with graph data structure.
 You no longer need to join tables together in order to expand your analysis.
 You build your queries based on the graph meta-model (schema).
 Graph meta-model describes possible node-link-node connection options.
-Query returns all possible outcomes that matched your desired pattern.
+Query returns all possible outcomes that match your desired pattern.
 Patterns are important features for graph data structures because data points are laid out on an individual node and relationship instance level.

 Parsing through data records

-Parsing through data points are very different as well.
+Parsing through data points is very different as well.
 GDB are looping through data records in a particular table only once to find the first node in your match statement.
 Then the match statement is traversed through using a list of available outgoing relationships for that particular node.
 This process is roughly illustrated in the animation below.
 By limiting maximal hops, you make sure that you’re trying to find only ‘close connections’.
 A very amusing example of understanding connection and traversal between two points of interest is called Six Degrees of Kevin Bacon.
 This game states that any two people are six or fewer links apart from each other.